There’s a lot of information in this review, so in order to make things easier for you to access, here’s an outline.

-The edge support for this bed is great, which means the edges hold up really well when you end up laying along the perimeter of the bed.
+The edge support for this bed is pretty solid, which means the edges hold up really well when you end up laying along the perimeter of the bed.
 This often happens when your partner hogs the very middle of the bed and spreads out starfish style, while you hug the edge of the mattress for dear life.
 At least on this bed, the edge won’t crease and you won’t end up on the floor.

 As you can see in the image above, DreamCloud is holding up very well along the perimeter.
 With a lot of all-foam beds—and even some hybrid beds—the edges will compress so much that you feel as if you’re going to fall off of the bed.
-Not the case with DreamCloud.
-You’re staying put on this bed.
+Luckily, that’s not the case with DreamCloud.

 As you can see above, the bed does a competent job of limiting motion transfer, especially for a hybrid or spring mattress.
 Ultimately, motion transfer is not a reason to pass on the DreamCloud mattress.